 A diver's paradise, the river and its lateral tributaries are also suitable for practicing other sports such as canyoning and kayaking.
 Ideal for diving are some areas in Lavertezzo (scuba tank refills are in Lavertezzo and Vogorno).
 Many scuba divers also enjoy photographing with remarkable results.

 The water is rather cold and requires caution when entering.
 The pebbles and wet rocks can be slippery and the current and swirls can turn into a serious danger.
-Over the past few years the Verzasca Safe River Commission (www.verzasca.com/river) has launched information campaigns, signposts and safety advice to ensure that this beautiful leisure area doesn't become a disaster scene.
+It is therefore very important to pay attention to information campaigns, to respect signposts and safety advice, in order to ensure that this beautiful leisure area does not become a disaster scene.

 Access to the river